yikang613/Automatic-segmentation-of-glioma-based-on-MRI-K-space-data/README.md

 # Automatic-segmentation-of-glioma-based-on-MRI-K-space-data

-Nowadays, Magnetic Resonance Imaging (MRI) plays a pivotal role in gliomas diagnosis, analysis, and surgery planning.
-Nevertheless, the accuracy of MRI segmentation is enormously restricted by the quality of images.
-Therefore, we demonstrate a new method that can directly make segmentations from K space data.
-And the results show that our method achieves the state of the art.
+In contemporary medical practice, Magnetic Resonance Imaging (MRI) is indispensable for the diagnosis, analysis, and surgical planning of gliomas.
+However, the precision of MRI-based segmentation is significantly contingent upon image quality.
+To address this limitation, we present an innovative method that enables segmentation directly from K-space data.
+Our findings illustrate the viability of this novel segmentation approach, demonstrating its potential utility in enhancing the accuracy of glioma diagnostics.